Superflex… A Superhero Social Thinking Curriculum Package (two-book set)

 - Published: 2008

-IMPORTANT: The first book in the Superflex series is You are a Social Detective!, which builds social awareness—the foundation of self-regulation.
-Please spend time teaching You are a Social Detective! before using the Superflex Curriculum with kids.
+IMPORTANT: The first book in the Superflex series is the multiple award-winning You Are a Social Detective! storybook, which builds a core foundation of social awareness needed before going to the Superflex Academy.
+Please spend time teaching You Are a Social Detective! first, before using the Superflex Curriculum with kids.

-Introductory Storybook: Superflex Takes on Rock Brain and the Team of Unthinkables, is a 21-page storybook that tells the story of how Superflex came to be a superhero.
-The children enter Superflex's hometown, Social Town, and learn about the cast of sneaky Unthinkables who are trying to invade the brains of everyone who lives there.
-Superflex and his sidekick dog, Bark, go on their first mission to try to save the citizens of Social Town from the wrath of unflexible thinking brought on by the Unthinkables.
+Introductory Storybook: Superflex Takes on Rock Brain and the Team of Unthinkables, is a 21-page storybook that tells the story of how one boy named Aiden learned how to transform himself into his Superflex.
+Readers learn about Social Town (which is every town, everywhere) and how the crew of UnthinkaBots (Unthinkables) show up in the thinking of Social Town citizens.
+Superflex Aiden and his sidekick dog, Bark, go on a mission to let the citizens of Social Town know about and manage the UnthinkaBots in their school, home, and community.

-Why people around the world are using Superflex
+Why people around the world are using the Superflex Curriculum

-The curriculum is intended to be taught to children ages 7 to 10+, but can be tailored for use with younger and older kids.
-When teaching about Superflex to kids ages 5 to 7 or older kids who are immature, focus on developing awareness that their brains generate the powers of the Thinkables and Unthinkables.
-With ages 8 and up, if kids are able, encourage them to use self-regulation strategies to defeat the Unthinkables.
+The curriculum is intended for ages 7 to 10+ but can be adapted for use with younger and older kids.
+If teaching younger kids ages 5 to 7, or older kids, focus only on identifying the names and powers of the UnthinkaBots and imagining they are their own Superflexible superhero.

 Superflex is ME and YOU, and YOU, too!